okepa/EntertainmentLists/README.md

 ## Bugs

 * Similar book - first image not showing up - vuetify bug
-* Need to check if the user exists when registering
+* Check if the email has already been used